 The world distrusts all solid realities, and yet is determined to be deceived by the hollowest appearances.
 Venal people are fleeced with ease but reluctant to trust.
 The cunning can be entangled by their own subtlety.
 A chump may be still more disillusioning than a cheat.

 Some people are credulous because they are innocent, and some because they are corrupt.
 The guileless can be bought for a pittance, because they naively trust that the world will keep its promises.
 And the crooked are not hard to bluff, since they are so keen to hear what might bring them the least gain.

 Who can tell whether our deceitfulness is more credulous or our credulity more deceitful?
-We can’t take in our dupes if we have not first sold ourselves on the lie.
 We allow ourselves to be cozened in our urge to snatch a brief advantage.

 Charm, as Amiel wrote, is ‘the trait in others that renders us more pleased with ourselves.’
 The vanity of others delights or disgusts me, depending on how much it seems to gratify or snub my own.

 Charisma is one of the fake forces whose effects in this world of fakery are all too real.

 We are beguiled by the self-belief of those who puff their own importance as much as we are repelled by the scornful disdain and detachment of the few who mock at the impostures of the world.

 A smile may betray more deep disdain than a sneer, since it doesn’t care even to show how little it thinks of those it beams on.